espidev/ProtectionStones/README.md

     # Cooldown between placing protection blocks (in seconds). -1 to disable.
     placing_cooldown = -1

+    # Set to true to not block server startup for loading the UUID cache.
+    # /ps add and /ps remove will not work for offline players until the cache is finished loading.
+    async_load_uuid_cache = false

+    # Time in seconds between /ps view attempts.
+    # Can prevent lag from spamming the command.
+    ps_view_cooldown = 20

     # Base command for protection stones (change if conflicting with other commands)
     base_command = "ps"